 Any penalty charge for late amortization payment

 Aside from the interest rate and the processing fee, the lenders can also charge the borrowers with late payment penalties.
-You have signed a loan contract which includes the dates when you have to settle your loan.
+You have signed a loan contract that includes the dates when you have to settle your loan.
 It is legally binding, so you have to pay as agreed.
 If you do not hold your side of the agreement, expect that you will be fined.

 Collection fee (if any)

 If the lender sends a collection officer to your house to personally get your repayments, you might be charged with a collection.
 Make sure that you understand how the payments are being collected.
-A lot of lenders do not want to charge a collection fee, that’s why they have created a convenient way for the borrowers to pay.
+A lot of lenders do not want to charge a collection fee.
+That’s why they have created a convenient way for the borrowers to pay.
 Borrowers may pay through various payment channels.

 All other fees in connection with the loan transaction (if any)

-There are also other fees that lenders might charge such as appraisal fees for secured loans and early settlement fees.
-Before you sign your loan contract ask your lenders for itemized fees.
+There are also other fees that lenders might charge, such as appraisal fees for secured loans and early settlement fees.
+Before you sign your loan contract, ask your lenders for itemized fees.

 Description of the collection

-Lenders must properly discuss collection or repayments instructions.
+Lenders must properly discuss collection or repayment instructions.
 If you applied for a secured loan, make sure that you understand the consequences of failure to settle the loan and how the collateral will be handled.

-Obligation in case of default
+The obligation in case of default

-A responsible lender will ask for your documents to verify your identity, address and ability to pay.
+A responsible lender will ask for your documents to verify your identity, address, and ability to pay.
 Only loan sharks don’t care if you can settle on time because they can milk more money from delinquent borrowers.